 A beginning algebra and algebra review required of all students diagnosed as insufficiently prepared for placement in MTH1100 College Algebra or MTH1150 Liberal Arts Math 1.
-(Placement by Math placement test, Credit/No Credit, Not transferable)
+(Placement by Math placement test.
+Credit/No Credit.
+Not transferable)

-MTH0105 Mathematics Review (3)
+MTH0105 Math Review (3)

-A beginning algebra and algebra review strongly recommended for online students prior to taking a College level mathematics course.
-Selfpaced study with a proctored final exam.
-Students may take this course in one online module or in two consecutive online modules.
-Successful completion of MTH0105 suffices for the required Math Review class (MTH0100) for TUG students.
+A beginning algebra and algebra review required of all students diagnosed as insufficiently prepared for placement in MTH1100 College Algebra or MTH1150 Liberal Arts Math 1.
+This course covers all topics in MTH0100 but uses a self-paced format with a proctored final exam.
+May be taken without placement.
+Required for students who place into this class on the placement test.
+Students may take this course in one online module, or two consecutive online modules.
+This course may take longer to complete.
+Successful completion of this course requires a proctored final exam and satisfies the Math Review requirement for OUG and TUG students.
 (Credit/No Credit.
 Not transferable) (Online)